mpas/hugo-blog-src/content/post/20161116_identifying_docker_container_outage_using_prometheus.md

 +------------------+           Prometheus collects data
                                coming from remote systems
 ```
 In the diagram above cAdvisor is a so called exporter.
-There are other exporters like e.g. [Node Exporter](https://github.com/prometheus/node_exporter) that exposes machine metrics.
-Prometheus is capable of pulling the data from the exporters and store the metrics in the Prometheus database.
+There are other exporters like e.g. [Node Exporter](https://github.com/prometheus/node_exporter) that exposes machine metrics. **cAdvisor** is used to get Docker container metrics.

 ## cAdvisor
 [cAdvisor](https://github.com/google/cadvisor) is a project coming from Google and analyzes resource usage and performance characteristics of running Docker  containers!
 When running a Dockerized application and starting a cAdvisor container you will have instant metrics available for all running containers.

 A lot of metrics are exposed by cAdvisor of which one is the metric `container_last_seen`.
 You can use this metric in Prometheus to identify if a container has left the building :) The challenge with Prometheus is that it keeps the data for a specific amount of time the so called `Stale Timeout`.
 This means that Prometheus will keep reporting back that the data has been received until this timeout has occurred (default 5 minutes).
-This is offcourse too much to identify if a container has gone.
+This is of course too much if we need to identify if a container has gone.

 So if you would normally query like this: